 It’s Okay To See A Therapist

 All too often we’re faced with the stigma of mental health when we talk about going to therapy.
+And it’s time to end the stigma.

-By Lisa Marcelino, PhD, LAMFT
+By Lisa Marcelino, PhD, LMFT

 If you disclose to a loved one that you’re seeing a therapist, you might be met with confusion, criticism, and/or scrutiny.
 This can leave you feeling embarrassed and ashamed.
 After you finally mustered up the courage to talk about your mental health, you walk away feeling worse than before.